-The Research Center manages ADOT's research program and its product evaluation program.
+The Research Center manages two distinct program areas: ADOT's research program and its product evaluation program.
 Both programs are funded by the FHWA State Planning and Research program, Subpart B (SPR-B).

 The primary objective of research studies conducted by the Research Center is to produce useful information and recommendations that can be applied by ADOT to improve its processes and products but may also benefit other states, local jurisdictions, and researchers.
 ADOT research addresses the full range of topics of interest to the department.
-Studies are managed by Research Center staff and conducted by consultants from the private sector, public sector, and universities under contract with ADOT.
+Studies are managed by the Research Center staff and conducted by contractors from the private sector, public sector, and universities under contract with ADOT.